A Guide to Choosing Dirt Bike Handlebars

 Its outer and inner tubes are made from strong aluminum.
 The outer one minimizes mechanical damage and is anodized to prevent corrosion while the inner one is hard anodized to resist wear from twist grip.

-These are not the only features as I had mentioned them earlier.
+These are not the only features as I had mentioned earlier.
 If they match your interests, then you should make an order already!